OCA/website/website_supplier/README.rst

    :alt: License: AGPL-3

 ================
-Website Supplier
+Website Suppliers
 ================

-This module was written to extend the functionality of the website to allow user to publish supplier on the website.
+This module was written to extend the functionality of the website to allow users to publish his suppliers on a new page.

 Installation
 ============